Billy Porter’s Golden Globes Look Was Heaven-Sent

 He completed his look with satin Jimmy Choo boots and Tiffany & Co. jewels, making for a head-turning look that brought all the drama.

 According to his red carpet interview with E!, Porter’s look took three months to complete.
-And after seeing that angelic feathered train, we’re not surprised.
+And after seeing that heavenly feathered train, we’re not surprised.
 A true pro at functional fashion, the feathered train literally zips off, so the star can enjoy a seated dinner.
 There is indeed a difference between a standing look and a seated look, and he’s prepared for both.

 This past year, the actor and performer went viral for sporting a Christian Siriano tuxedo gown to the 2019 Oscars.
 Looks like he’s planning to hold his title as one of the most Googled celebrities of the red carpet in 2020, and we’re so here for it.